Diaperglu v3.0

 - Tries to follow the Draft ANSI Forth Standard V3.3

-- New!
-Has an x86 32 bit mode assembler
+- Has an X86 32 bit mode assembler

-- New!
-Supports Mac OS X Mountain Lion v10.8.2
+- Supports Mac OS X Mavericks v10.9.5

 Why use Diaperglu?